citp/privacy-policy-historical/l/lo/lon/londondrugs.com.md

 **In-store activations**

 As a service to our customers London Drugs may offer to activate various products and services within our retail stores: these products may include cellular phones, ADSL services, and satellite services.
 When performing these in-store activations on behalf of our customers, we may be required to collect specific personal information which is then provided to the respective service providers.
 London Drugs does not retain or use the information provided to these service providers.

+**Flyer/SuperFlyer/Catalogue Delivery**

+If you call us to report the non-delivery of your London Drugs Flyers, SuperFlyers and/or Catalogues, in order to resolve your complaint we will ask for your:

+  * Name
+  * Address
+  * Postal Code
+  * and telephone number

+This information will be provided to the distributor responsible for delivery in your area to resolve the problem.
+Neither London Drugs nor the distributor will retain or use this information for any reason other than ensuring delivery of our Flyer/SuperFlyer and/or catalogues.

+In the unlikely event that we can not resolve a delivery concern, with your permission we will provide your Name, Address & Postal Code to a Mailing Supplier that will send our Flyer, SuperFlyer and/or Catalogues to you by addressed mail.
+Neither London Drugs nor the Mailing Supplier will use this information for any other reason than mailing you our Flyer/SuperFlyer and/or catalogues.

 **Contests and promotions** From time to time our vendor partners may run contests or promotions within our stores either by way of specific contest entry forms or by coupons enclosed within products.
 We encourage you to read and understand the contest rules for each of these contests and promotions.